 Master's Degree Requirements: M.S.: No more than six hours of temporary courses (ZO 624, ZO 824) or two hours of departmental seminar can be included in the 30-hour requirement for the M.S.
 Six hours of research credits (ZO 695) resulting in a thesis are required.
-A minor (usually 9-10 hours) is required.
+A minor (usually 9-10 hours) is optional.
 Master of Zoology: Of the 36 credit hours required, 20 must be regular courses at the 500-800 level, and four to six must be special problems (ZO 631).
 Other requirements may be imposed by the advisory committee.

 Doctoral Degree Requirements: A student's advisory committee recommends appropriate courses which will provide a strong foundation in the student's area of interest.
 A minimum of 10 hours of research (ZO 895) leading to a dissertation is required.
-A minor (usually 9-10 hours) is required if the student has not previously completed a graduate-level minor or a M.S. degree.
+A minor (usually 9-10 hours) is optional.

-Student Financial Support: Graduate teaching and research assistantships are available to well-qualified M.S. and Ph.D. students.
+Student Financial Support: Graduate teaching and research assistantships are available to wellqualified M.S. and Ph.D. students.

-Other Relevant Information: Students may also pursue degrees in interdepartmental programs in Physiology and Fisheries and Wildlife Sciences.
+Other Relevant Information: Students may also pursue degrees in interdepartmental programs in Biomathematics, Physiology, and Fisheries and Wildlife Sciences.
 Excellent research facilities, equipment and computers are available.
 Off-campus research is conducted at the Pamlico Aquaculture Field Laboratory, research and extension centers in Eastern and Western North Carolina, the Center for Marine Science and Technology in Morehead City, and at facilities of state and federal agencies and private organizations.
 Field work can be conducted at nearby natural areas and laboratory work at various state and federal laboratories associated with the department.
 For additional information see the Zoology Department web page: www.cals.ncsu.edu/zoology/.

 ZO 501 Ornithology.

-ZO(PHY) 503 General Physiology I.

-ZO(PHY) 504 General Physiology II.
+ZO(PHY) 503 General Physiology I. ZO(PHY) 504 General Physiology II.
 ZO 508 Brain, Sex and Gender.
 ZO(ENT) 509 Ecology of Stream Invertebrates.
 ZO 512 Animal Symbiosis.
 ZO(PHY) 513 Comparative Physiology.
 ZO(FW) 515 Fish Physiology.
 ZO 519 Limnology.
 ZO 522 Biological Clocks.
 ZO(PHY,PO) 524 Comparative Endocrinology.
 ZO 542 Herpetology.
 ZO 544 Mammalogy.
 ZO(MEA) 549 Principles of Biological Oceanography.
 ZO(FW) 553 Principles of Wildlife Science.
 ZO(FW) 554 Wildlife Field Studies.
 ZO(MB) 555 Protozoology.
 ZO 581 Helminthology.
 ZO(ENT) 582 Medical and Veterinary Entomology.

-ZO(FW) 586 Aquaculture I.

-ZO(FW) 587 Aquaculture I Laboratory.
+ZO(FW) 586 Aquaculture I. ZO(FW) 587 Aquaculture I Laboratory.
 ZO 588 Neurobiology.
 ZO 590 Special Topics.
 ZO 592 Topical Problems.
 ZO 601 Seminar.
 ZO(ANS,CBS,PHY) 602 Seminar in Biology of Reproduction.
 ZO 603 Aquatic Ecology Seminar.
 ZO 624 Topical Problems.

-Zoology Page 3 of 3
+ZO 631 Special Studies.